billythemoose/billythemoose.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a Software Engineer at Sherpa 6 working on their Enterprise Mobility Management solution for both Android devices and Integrated Visual Augmentation System (IVAS) devices.
+I am a Software Engineer at Sherpa 6 working on their Enterprise Mobility Management solution for a variety of different device types.
 I currently focus on backend development and flex to front end work when available.

 Previously, I worked at Amazon on a host of different projects within Kindle.
 This included the  [Look Inside](https://www.amazon.com/gp/help/customer/display.html?nodeId=GHACQBMSMRM3LBQ4) feature of the retail website, the web-based [Kindle Cloud Reader](https://www.amazon.com/gp/help/customer/display.html?nodeId=GCQEMKHLBENNKWU2),  and the Kindle app for [Mac and PC](https://www.amazon.com/b?ie=UTF8&node=16571048011).
 I also developed large-scale migrations for backend services supporting online reading and for the Kindle content delivery network.